.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Are there visa requirements for visitors to Italy?

-There aren't any particular requirements for citizens of EC nations staying for three months or less.
+There aren't any particular requirements for citizens of European Union nations.
 Citizens of Japan and most English-speaking nations (Australia, Canada, New Zealand, United States) in possession of valid passports can stay in Italy for up to 90 days without a visa.
-Contact your nearest Italian consulate if you have questions or would like to stay longer.
+Contact your nearest Italian consulate if you have questions or would like to stay longer, or to find out if your country is currently in the visa-waiver programme.

 What about driving license requirements?